iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 Results are similar to ones with one ReLU, except that here 10 times less layers were used.

 It appears that already with the described supervised pretraining for a deep network, objective value of an arbitrary quality can be achieved, when the number of layers is not fixed.
-It is not clear however for which number of layers objective would turn to zero and if there might exist some example of dataset for which objective would never turn to zero.
-However I will show below that similar to shallow networks, such a guarantee can be given to a certain network topology.
+It is not clear however for which number of layers objective would turn to zero and if there might exist some dataset for which objective would never turn to zero.
+However I will show below that deep fully connected network can be modified such that guarantees similar to shallow networks can be given.

-One of the issues I expected from deep nets is the following: it might happen that an information that is passed through layers is scrambled to such extend by all of the processing that a further error correction yields very small to none improvements of the objective function.
-To avoid this, I connect every additional layer to the input layer, so that it always has access to the "unscrambled" input.
+One of the issues I expected from deep nets is the following: it might happen that an information that is passed through layers is scrambled to such extend by all of the processing that a further error correction yields very small to none improvements of the objective function (that is also another reason I used random permutations to improve layer quality).
+One way to avoid this explicitly it to connect every additional layer to the input layer, so that it always has access to the "unscrambled" input.
 Here are results with 5 ReLU neurons:

 ![Result of extension by a layer with 5 rectified linear neurons and one with linear activation, where every layer is connected to input.](/images/localminimum/experiments_8.png)